-This unit provides maintenance and control of nearly 404,000 participants' and former participants' accounts and payee records maintained in a relational database.
-The unit provides three separate, interrelated functions:
+This unit provides maintenance and control of nearly 413,000 participants' and former participants' accounts and payee records maintained in a relational database.
+The unit performs three separate, interrelated functions:

 - 1. Employer Reporting Section collects, reconciles, and controls individual member pension payroll data submitted by more than 170 separate, independent payroll centers (employers).
-These centers cover over 7,000 individual employer payroll periods reported through nearly 4.6 million individual transactions for over 192,000 active plan participants.
-Other responsibilities include determination of plan eligibility of new members (23,983 annual enrollments); updating 54,330 individual designations of beneficiaries; authorizing and calculating service credit adjustments for member purchase of additional pension credit (1,379 annual invoices); member leave of absence service credit adjustments (2,311 annually); membership account manual adjustments (157,138 annually); and military service applications (511 annually).
-The timeliness and accuracy of the membership data is critical as it is used to determine benefit eligibility, calculate the pension allowance, and for actuarial valuation for determining the State and local participating employer's contribution rates. - 2.
-Purchases and Military Service Maintenance Section reviews and processes, member requests to purchase service; applications for military credit; transfers of service from/to other retirement systems; redeposits of funds for prior membership periods; and processing of various miscellaneous transactions that update the Agency's database in support of these functions. - 3.
-Retired Life Section maintains, reconciles, and controls all data updated to the retiree database (approximately 160,300 annuity payment records on June 30, 2018); authorizes, reconciles and controls the processing of the monthly pension annuity payroll and benefit voucher disbursement process; generates the data required for the valuation determination of an employer's continuing withdrawal liability payment for employers that elect to withdraw from the plan; Annually, the section updates over 11,000 pension payee address changes.
+With more than 195,000 active plan participants, these centers report over 7,000 individual employer payroll periods, and more than 4.6 million individual payroll transactions.
+Other responsibilities include determination of plan eligibility of new members (24,617 annually); updating individual designations of beneficiaries (60,895 annually); member leave of absence service credit adjustments (1,638 annually); and membership account manual adjustments (216,654 annually).
+The timeliness and accuracy of the membership data is critical as it is used to determine benefit eligibility, calculate the pension allowance, and to allow for the proper actuarial valuation and determination of the State and local participating employer's contribution rates. - 2.
+Purchases and Military Service Maintenance Section reviews and processes, member requests to purchase service (1,375 annually); applications for military credit (361 annually); transfers of service from/to other retirement systems (508 annually); and processing of various miscellaneous transactions that update the Agency's database in support of these functions. - 3.
+Retired Life Section maintains, reconciles, and controls all data updated to the retiree database (approximately 167,700 annuity payment records on June 30, 2020); authorizes, reconciles and controls the processing of the monthly pension annuity payroll and benefit voucher disbursement process; processes payee requests for changes to tax withholdings (14,010 annually); and updates payee address changes (8,334 annually).